cksystemsteaching/selfie/README.md

 So, the iterative and recursive versions of `factorial` compute the same function.
 What about algorithmic complexity and performance?
 As it turns out, the recursive version also runs in linear time in the value of `n`, just like the iterative version.
 In fact, given an integer value for `n`, the iterative version performs exactly as many loop iterations as the recursive version calls itself recursively.

-> Space complexity: how much memory needs a program to run for all inputs?
+> Space complexity: how much memory needs a program to run?

 There is a difference though which is the *space complexity* of the two versions, that is, the amount of memory needed to run the code.
 The iterative version only requires *constant space*, that is, a constant amount of memory, independent of the input, namely to store the values of `n` and `f`.
 The recursive version, however, requires *linear space* in the value of `n` because during recursion it needs to remember all values of `n` from the original value of `n` down to `2`.